This post may contain affiliate links. Read our disclosure here.

 2 oz Sundae Caramel Sauce

-For extra flavor add a little extract; such as almond, orange or vanilla.
+For extra flavor add a little extract (a couple drops); such as almond, orange or vanilla.
 Also try adding in 1 oz chopped pecans.

 For a mix of savory and sweet, fry up some bacon to dip in your dark or milk chocolate!